 For pediatric patients, school situation and appropriateness of individualized educational plans and/or section 504 accommodations is an additional concern, as well as transition to adulthood and possible needs for full or limited guardianship depending on individual neuropsychological assessment.
 Maximizing independence and continence require assessment and encouragement for caregivers.

-Definition and Etiology: These conditions in general and more benign and do not have the complex comorbidities as seen with the myotonic dystrophies, and have either autosomal recessive or dominant transmission without anticipation.
+Definition and Etiology: These conditions in general are more benign and do not have the complex comorbidities as seen with the myotonic dystrophies and have either autosomal recessive or dominant transmission without anticipation.

-Chloride Channel Disorders: CLCN1-associated Myotonia Congenita.20 Thomsen disease refers to autosomal dominant and Becker disease to autosomal recessive cases, with the latter being generally more severe but with considerable overlap.
+Chloride Channel Disorders: CLCN1-associated Myotonia Congenita.5 Thomsen disease refers to autosomal dominant and Becker disease to autosomal recessive cases, with the latter being generally more severe but with considerable overlap.
 These present with muscle stiffness which may improve with exercise (“warm-up phenomenon”) and aggravation with cold, but on particular response to dietary intake.
 There may be neonatal to young adult onset.
 Diffuse muscular hypertrophy may be notable, but without the expected supra-normal or high normal strength that might be expected from appearance.
 This is not as marked as in the “infant Hercules syndrome” associated with Kocher–Debré–Semelaigne syndrome, adrenogenital syndrome, or myostatin mutations.
-There is an intriguing case report of a young man with this who was successful as a body-builder without doing any exercise.21 Mild fixed proximal weakness may develop.
+Episodic muscle weakness often lasts a few seconds when initiating movement.5 Mild fixed proximal weakness may develop.

 Cutting Edge/Emerging Issues and Unique Concepts

 All of these conditions are covered under the MDA umbrella, both dystrophic and non-dystrophic.
 Children and families can benefit from support groups and information available through this organization as well as the specialized clinical centers, and children up to age 16 can attend special camps where their condition or disability will be little or no obstacle to participation, often for no charge and with medical and nursing staff available.
 Registries for both DM1 and DM2 and online support including web sites and social media groups are available as well, and clinical studies for natural history, pulmonary interventions and new drugs continue primarily for DM1.
 Clinical trials are ongoing in order to assess the efficacy of several novel medications, ranging from repurposing of existing medications (metformin, erythromycin) to novel small molecules, antisense technology, and genome modification using CRISPR based gene editing technologies.28,29

 Gaps in Evidence-Based Knowledge